ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## YYYYMMDDhhmmssToDateTime

-Converts a number containing the year, month and day number to a [DateTime](../../sql-reference/data-types/datetime.md).
+Converts a number containing the year, month, day, hours, minute and second number to a [DateTime](../../sql-reference/data-types/datetime.md).

 The output is undefined if the input does not encode a valid DateTime value.

-This functions is the opposite of function `toYYYYMMDD()`.
+This functions is the opposite of function `toYYYYMMDDhhmmss()`.

 **Syntax**